Jacksonville Alimony Lawyer

 The court takes into consideration many factors, such as the length of marriage, when making the decision to grant alimony and how much.
 My firm can discuss your probability of receiving this payment and how much to expect.
 I can also help prepare an agreement that the courts may allow.

-If you are in need of alimony or are involved in a dispute regarding spousal support, contact my firm so that we can work through this situation.
+In need of alimony or are involved in a dispute regarding spousal support?
+Contact my firm so that as your Jacksonville alimony lawyer we can work through this situation.